 Riding chairlift with ski backpack

-The ideal resort pack is about 5 to 22 liters and has a clean exterior | Credit: Brian McCurdy
+The ideal resort pack is about 5 to 22 liters and has a clutter-free exterior | Credit: Brian McCurdy

 Day Touring

 Packs in our day touring category are a great fit for close-to-home backcountry tours.
-When you’re earning your turns, you’ll be transitioning a lot from touring to skiing, so a good day-touring pack will prioritize organization with features like full backpanel access to the main compartment, external accessory pockets, and a dedicated snow goggle pocket.
+When you’re earning your turns, you’ll be transitioning a lot from uphill skinning to downhill skiing, so a good day-touring pack will prioritize organization with features like full backpanel access to the main compartment, external accessory pockets, and a dedicated snow goggle pocket.
 They also place a high priority on comfort (over the weight-savings of ski mountaineering designs), with robust backpanels and nicely padded hipbelt and shoulder straps.
-Most backcountry skiers and riders will appreciate a pack in the 25- to 35-liter range, which is a just-right capacity for accommodating your food and water, extra layers, avy tools, helmet (on the uphill), and skins (but not quite enough for overnight gear or technical equipment like a rope and harness).
+Most backcountry skiers and riders will appreciate a pack in the 25- to 35-liter range, which is a just-right capacity for accommodating your food and water, extra layers, avalanche tools, helmet (on the uphill), and skins (but usually not quite enough for overnight gear or technical equipment like a rope and harness).

 Wearing the Deuter Freerider Pro 34%2B ski backpack (skiing out of bounds)